makerdao/community/governance/polls/Proposal - Add CF-DROP as a new RWA Vault Type - May 31, 2021.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding CF-DROP as a new vault type in the Maker Protocol with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding CF-DROP (ConsolFreight DROP Token) as a new vault type in the Maker Protocol with the parameters below:

 ### Collateral Parameters